 Review and road test of the Skoda Octavia vRS

-The improved Skoda Octavia vRS follows a well-established routine.
-Family hot hatch performance for reasonable money.
+The fourth generation Skoda Octavia vRS follows a well-established routine.
+Why mess with a winning formula?
 Jonathan Crouch takes a look.

 Ten Second Review of the Skoda Octavia vRS

 You know the Skoda Octavia vRS.
 It's the car you dread to see in your rear view if you're making progress a bit enthusiastically on the motorway.
 The police buy them because they're subtle, fast, reliable and affordable; four attributes that work well with private buyers too.
-This improved model gets smart LED headlights, an interior upgrade and the option of either a 245PS petrol power output or a 184PS diesel unit.
+This MK4 model's bigger and plusher than ever and offers the option of Plug-in hybrid tech.
+Even the standard petrol version still gets to 62mph in under seven seconds.
 In other words, don't be tempted to try to outsprint one.

 Design and Build